Ignace Tonené: Leadership

 In 1889, after Oliver Mowat's refusal to create the reserve, and as his chiefdom ended, Tonené moved his family to land between Lake Opasatica and Lake Dasserat near Abitibi, Quebec.
 In 1889, he travelled to Bear Island to meet Indian agent Thomas Walton and to negotiate for seeds and farming equipment for his community.
-Tonené hunted and trapped to feed his family and, motivated by the recent silver discovery at Cobalt, Ontario, in 1903, he starting prospecting.
+Tonené hunted and trapped to feed his family and, motivated by the recent silver discovery at Cobalt, Ontario, in 1903, he started prospecting.
 His successful finds of gold set off the Larder Lake gold rush of 1906, according to the Canadian Mining Journal.
 The gold deposits at McGarry that he discovered and where he staked at least one claim that subsequently was stolen from him by white settlers, later became the Kerr-Addison mine.
 The Tonené Old Indian Mining Company issued a prospectus just prior to the start of World War I, but sources do not indicate whether Tonené benefited from the company.

 Tonené was succeeded as head chief by John Paul.
 Tonené continued to hunt and trap in Abitibi country.
 Following the 1893 death of John Paul, Tonené once again became head chief.
 In 1910, he became the honorary chief, or life chief of the community and as such, became the primary advisor to the new head chief, his younger brother Frank White Bear.

 Personal life

 In 1860, Tonené married Angèle, the daughter of former Temagami band chief Nebenegwune.
 They had two sons and two daughters.
 Angèle died in childbirth in 1869.
 In 1871, Tonené married Elisabeth Pikossekat of the Timiskaming band and they had three daughters.
 Both of Tonené's sons died before adulthood.
 His five daughters all lived into adulthood, married, and had children.